rsmp-nordic/rsmp_website/pages/groups.md

 #### Timeline
 Decision on v4 in 2025 (tentative).

+## Tools
+Maintain and develop tools for RSMP testing, validation, etc.

+#### Timeline
+Continously.
+Usuallt release of Core and SXL specifications are supported by released of the testing tools.

 ## Traffic Light Controllers
 Maintain and develop the SXL (Signal Exchange List) for Traffic Light Controllers.